Hyperthyroidism (Overactive Thyroid)

 - an irregular heartbeat that can lead to blood clots, stroke, heart failure, and other heart-related problems

 What are the symptoms of hyperthyroidism?

-Symptoms of hyperthyroidism can vary from person to person and may include
+Symptoms of hyperthyroidism can vary from person to person and may include4

-In people over age 60, hyperthyroidism is sometimes mistaken for depression or dementia.
+In older adults, hyperthyroidism is sometimes mistaken for depression or dementia.
 Older adults may have different symptoms, such as loss of appetite or withdrawal from people, than younger adults with hyperthyroidism.
-You may want to ask your health care provider about hyperthyroidism if you or your loved one show these symptoms.
+You may want to ask your doctor about hyperthyroidism if you or your loved one shows these symptoms.